Ghost shiner

-The ghost shiner (Notropis buchanani) is a North American species of freshwater fish of the family Cyprinidae.
+The ghost shiner (Paranotropis buchanani) is a species of freshwater ray-finned fish beloinging to the family Leuciscidae, the shiners, daces and minnows.
+This species is found in North America.
 It is generally characterized as being a small bodied, silvery and fusiform shaped cyprinid.
-Notropis buchanani is morphologically similar to and often mistaken for the Mimic Shiner (Notropis volucellus), which is evident by its former classification as a subspecies of Notropis volucellus.
+The ghost shiner is morphologically similar to and often mistaken for the Mimic Shiner (P. volucellus), which is evident by its former classification as a subspecies of P. volucellus.

 Geographic distribution

-The current range for Notropis buchanani extends from the Mississippi River basin in the southern United States to Ontario in southern Canada.
+The current range for 'the ghost shiner extends from the Mississippi River basin in the southern United States to Ontario in southern Canada.
 Populations have been reported in eastern Kansas, southeastern Nebraska, western Oklahoma and south to northern Alabama, Mississippi, and Louisiana.
-Populations of N. buchanani are also present in Gulf slope drainages in Texas, Louisiana, and Mexico.
+Populations of ghost shiners are also present in Gulf slope drainages in Texas, Louisiana, and Mexico.
 In 1993, populations were found in southern Ontario.
-The trend in the United States is that the farther north the state is from the Gulf Coast, the less secure populations of N. buchanani become.
+The trend in the United States is that the farther north the state is from the Gulf Coast, the less secure populations of ghost shiners become.
 In Ontario, the population is apparently stable.

-The first population of Notropis buchanani in Ontario was discovered in the Thames River watershed in 1979.
-After the discovery, the Canadian Museum of Nature was checked for similar species of Notropis, and a specimen of Notropis buchanani was found to have previously been collected from Mollys Creek in 1972.
+The first population of ghost shiner in Ontario was discovered in the Thames River watershed in 1979.
+After the discovery, the Canadian Museum of Nature was checked for similar species of shiners, and a specimen of P. buchanani was found to have previously been collected from Mollys Creek in 1972.
 The population in southern Ontario has been thought to have been introduced in the 1970s; however, recent studies suggest that it is native to Canada due to natural migration after deglaciation.

 Ecology

-The diet of Notropis buchanani has not been studied yet, but the diet of adults probably consists of insects, phytoplankton, and benthic crustaceans.
-Notropis buchanani are benthopelagic freshwater fish that generally inhabit areas with slow currents in lower magnitude streams of orders one to four.
-In the higher order streams, N. buchanani are characteristic of low-gradient sections of creeks and rivers with moderate flow and moderately clear to turbid waters.
+The diet of the ghost shiner has not been studied yet, but the diet of adults probably consists of insects, phytoplankton, and benthic crustaceans.
+These fishes are benthopelagic freshwater fish that generally inhabit areas with slow currents in lower magnitude streams of orders one to four.
+In the higher order streams, ghost shiners are characteristic of low-gradient sections of creeks and rivers with moderate flow and moderately clear to turbid waters.
 They also inhabit larger pools and protected backwaters without noticeable current in stream orders from one to four.
-Streams with submerged vegetation create suitable habitat for N. buchanani species, as many species have been found in submerged vegetation in the Ohio River valley.
+Streams with submerged vegetation create suitable habitat for ghost shiners, as many species have been found in submerged vegetation in the Ohio River valley.
 Impoundments such as dams have a negative impact on the species' abundance because they limit their range.
 Dams that are less than 12 feet high do not have to be reported as dams, and these pose a significant risk to populations of Notropis buchanani because they are unregulated.